bingyangchen/KM-software/System Design/System Design Blueprint.md

 # Uploading Videos and Images in Chunks Using Signed URLs

-In this section, we’ll explore how to upload large video and image files in chunks using signed URLs.
+In this section, we'll explore how to upload large video and image files in chunks using signed URLs.
 This method can significantly improve the efficiency and reliability of file uploads, especially in scenarios where network conditions are less than ideal.

 ### What are Signed URLs?

 Signed URLs are specially-crafted URLs that grant temporary, secure access to a specific resource, such as an object in cloud storage.
 These URLs contain an authentication signature that allows the user to perform a particular action, such as uploading or downloading a file, for a limited period.
 Popular cloud storage providers like Amazon S3 and Google Cloud Storage support generating signed URLs.
-Here’s an example of how a signed URL might look:
+Here's an example of how a signed URL might look:

 ```plaintext
 https://example-bucket.s3.amazonaws.com/my-file.txt?\